margaretmf/margaretmf.github.io/blog.md

 With all 2,529 datapoints, I have some questions:

 <br>
-(1) how many of the tweets are retweets?
+(1) how many of the tweets are retweets? (roughly 2/3 of them are - 1,633 are retweets and 895 are not)
 <br>
 (2) what are patterns in twitter behavior over time?
 <br>